atanasyan/atanasyan.github.io/README.md

 - In the MIPS LLVM backend I fixed numerous bugs, supported new instructions, and implemented some optimizations.
-- In the LLD linker I worked on everything related to linking MIPS architecture’s code.
+- In the LLD linker I worked on everything related to linking MIPS architectureâ€™s code.
 Now this linker is a default system linker on FreeBSD systems.

 ## 2008-present VisualSVN Ltd.